rajohnson/micropython_ultrasound_relay/README.md

 # micropython_ultrasound_relay
 I have an outlet in my garage that I want to control based on whether the garage door is open.
-This controls the state of a relay based on the distance from a range sensor.
+This controls the state of a relay based on the distance reading from a range sensor.

 The processor reads the range sensor once per second and updates the relay state based on the reading.
 Threshold is set to 50 cm.